MikeSB3/arrays-and-looping-code-review/README.md

 ## By Michael Berryman

 ## Description
-This webpage allows you to enter a number and get back an answer based on your number.
+This webpage allows you to enter a number and get back a list of numbers from 0 to the number you input.
+Numbers containing 3, 2, or 1 will be transformed in to a string.

 ## Specifications
 | Behavior | Input | Output|